kolotsey/netconf-client/README.md

     Send a get-data request to the server.
 The request uses the `xpath` expression provided.

-    The `configFilter` parameter specifies whether to request _configuration_ or _state_ data.
+    The `configFilter` specifies whether to request _configuration_ or _state_ data or both.

 - `.editConfigMerge(xpath: string, values: object): Observable<EditConfigResult>`

     Send an edit-config (merge operation) request to the server.
-The `values` parameter is an object containing the key-value pairs to be merged into the configuration.
+The `values` argument is an object containing the key-value pairs to be merged into the configuration.

     These two operations are equivalent and will produce identical request to the server:
     ```typescript